DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 --> Make sure to read the changelog included in this archive.
 There may be some documentation in this file that's not actually in the /docs documentation since I have a hard time making good documentation unless I know exactly what to talk about.
 The changelog does have markdown so that it looks nice on GitHub, but it shouldn't be too intrusive.

---> Version 0.1.2 and newer uses .NET Framework 4.8, so you'll have to install that as described in the System Requirements section if it's not already installed on your system.
-Windows 10 versions 1903 and newer already have this version of the .NET Framework installed, so you don't need to do anything in that case.

 --> Components and their licenses are listed at the bottom of this document.

 --> The source code should be included in this archive in a Zip file called "source-code.zip".
 I'm just using Notepad++ for development, so the pyproject files haven't been changed for a long time.